unstoppabledomains/dev-docs/polygon/cns1-to-uns1.md

 ![Verify domain transfer to UNS L1 using Contract -> Read as Proxy](/images/uns-L1-check-owner.png)

-<figcaption style="text-align: center">Verify domain transfer to UNS L1 using Contract -> Read as Proxy</figcaption>
+<figcaption>Verify domain transfer to UNS L1 using Contract -> Read as Proxy</figcaption>
 </figure>

 * Paste the **token ID** into the ‘ownerOf’ field.